hydratk/hydratk/doc/rst/install/installing.rst

 Upgrade
 =======

 Use same procedure as for installation.
-Command options --upgrade (pip, easy_install) or --force (setup.py) are not necessary.
+Use command option --upgrade for pip, easy_install, --force for setup.py.
 If configuration file differs from default settings the file is backuped (extension _old) and replaced by default.
 Adapt the configuration if needed.

 Uninstall
 =========

 Run command htkuninstall.
+Use option -y if you want to uninstall also dependent Python modules (for advanced user).